phillc73/pinhooker/README.md

 ## Disclaimer

 The `pinhooker` package is provided with absolutely no warranty.
-All `abettor` functions have been tested and should work, but they may not work as you think they do.
-Betting can be fun and profitable, but also risky.
+All `pinhooker` functions have been tested and should work, but they may not work as you think they do.
+Data analysis for betting purposes can be fun and profitable, but also risky.
 Be sensible and read the documentation.